oliviernam/DevOps-Training-intermediate/cloudone-file-storage-security/demoing.md

 *Note: You don't need to specify the license layer during the private preview phase of FSS.*

-After the stack deployment has been completed, query the `ScannerStackManagementRoleARN` and `StorageStackManagementRoleARN`.
+After the stack deployment has been completed, query the `ScannerStackManagementRoleARN` and `StorageStackManagementRoleARN` by the commands below or as told within Cloud One by using the AWS console.
+Be sure to set at least the `STACK_NAME` variable.

 ```sh
 export STACK_NAME=<THE STACK NAME YOU CHOSE, default `All-in-one-TM-FileStorageSecurity`>